Aeacu2/Dsc/README.md

 ## How to Build

-To check the proofs and generate the PDF proof document for this entry, install Isabelle 2025 with the Archive of Formal Proofs (AFP) configured.
+To check the proofs, install Isabelle 2025 with the Archive of Formal Proofs (AFP) configured.

 Run the following command in the base directory of this repository (where the `ROOT` file is located):

 `isabelle build -v -D .`

 The build took around 0:10:00 elapsed time and 0:45:00 cpu time on an Apple M4 CPU with 16G memory.
 If a build times out, please try doubling the timeout in ROOT.

+If a suitable LaTeX distribution is installed and in PATH, then the following command should check the proofs and generate a proof document:

+`isabelle build -v -o browser_info -o "document=pdf" -o "document_variants=document:outline=/proof,/ML" -D .`

 To run the experiments, use Poly/ML 5.9.1 (which comes with Isabelle 2025) with the following command: